noahehall/theBookOfNoah/0current/security/auth.md

   - simplifies creation of user accounts (if you trust the issuer of the ID token)
   - e.g. signing into linkedin learning with your linkedin account

-- key elements
+##### openID connect: key elements

-  - +oauth2.0 key elements
+- tokens

+  - ID tokens: should contain profile info
-  - ID tokens: must be a JWT with properties & naming convetions
+    - must be a JWT
+    - is highly structured with strict properties & naming conventions in the claims in the token payload
-    - is usually the user profile info

 - userinfo endpoints: for retrieving user info, generally contains the same info in the ID token
 - grant types

   - authorization code
   - implicit

-- scopes
-  - profile
-  - email
-  - phone
+- scopes: what type of info is your service authorized to access?
+  - profile: generally used for creating a user account in your service (doesnt contain email)
+  - email: the users email, and if its been verified
-  - address
+  - address: usually shipping address
+  - phone: usually a cell number, and if its been verified